Emoryville, West Virginia

 Emoryville is an unincorporated community and coal town in Mineral County, West Virginia, United States.
 It is part of the Cumberland, MD-WV Metropolitan Statistical Area.
 According to the Geographic Names Information System, Emoryville has also been known throughout its history as Emery, Emory, Switch Back, and Switch Back Station.

-The community most likely takes its name from nearby Emory Run creek.
+The community most likely takes its name from nearby Emory Creek.